mod/layer3-dcn-whitepaper/template/layer3-whitepaper.md

 Such bots are monitoring the blockchain and the in-memory transactions pool containing (transactions not yet mined in a block) for incoming swap transactions.
 They check slippage tolerance allowed by the user, calculate the cost of front-running transactions, when profitable they execute a transaction just before the user by setting a higher gas price and finally a transaction just after the user to take the profit.

+#### Comply with local regulations

+Decentralized application are accessible by everyone on the planet the same way, without any difference between users.
+This feature allows anyone to access crypto-currencies wallets and use those solutions, this is a very powerful feature which gives access to people who can't open a bank account to crypto-currencies and decentralized finance.

+Nevertheless each country has specific regulations in place applied to financial products, thus those fully open and restrictionless solutions are violating those rules.

 ### Lightning Network

 ### DyDx